Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Cities/Wrᴎgord.md

 After a few generations and through a series of successful grabs of power, House Dorofei was able to place enough people in key positions to claim themselves the true rulers of the nation.
 House Dorofei have ruled over [[Wrᴎgord]] and [[Preᴙ Overview|Preᴙ]] for 5 generations now.
 ## City Structure
-Since it becoming the capital in 1169 APC, the city has expanded considerably.
+Since it became the capital in 1169 APC, the city has expanded considerably.
 The old fortress still remains at the back of the city, closest to the mountain.
 It now serves as the Council Chambers, and living quarters for the heads of [[House Dorofei]].

 A large wall was constructed in 1194 APC towards the nearby forest.
 Since then the city has continued to expand past the walls, and the area within the walls is now only home to upper class residence, high-end shops and administrative buildings.
 Another wall was constructed in 1280 APC on the outskirts of the city.
 At the present the city extends even further past it.
 # Districts